-When you think of freesia, it probably comes to mind freesia boxes, bouquets with freesias for weddings and other special floral arrangements that contain them.
-Freesia can be grown at home (in the right conditions), if you want to enjoy its wonderful scent.
-A wide range of colors and an inviting scent make freesias some lovely flowers, which you definitely want in your home!
-With up to eight trumpet-shaped flowers, oriented upwards, on leafless stems, freesias last a long time, both in vases and in pots.
-If you want to know more about freesia, read the article.
+When you think of freesia, you probably think of freesia boxes , freesia bouquets for weddings and other special floral arrangements that contain them.
+Freesia can also be grown at home (under the right conditions), if you want to enjoy its wonderful fragrance.
+A wide palette of colors and an inviting fragrance make freesias some delightful flowers, which you definitely want in your home!
+With up to eight trumpet-shaped flowers, facing upwards, on leafless stems, freesias last a long time, both in vases and pots.
+If you want to know more about freesia, keep reading the article.

 - Caring for garden freesias